 - All courses are open to upper-year undergraduates and graduates, including non-FES students.

 - Course fees includes all in-country transportation, room and board, and park entrance fees that are part of course programs.
 Accommodations includes a mix of homestays and hotels.
-More information on course costs can be found here

 - Some overlaps between courses are scheduled to enable shared field trips and activities.